neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 Transformers, this directory contains a sample model server and client.

-The server uses Flask to create an app with the DeepSparse Engine hosting a compiled Hugging Face transformer model.
+The server uses Flask to create an app with the DeepSparse Engine hosting a compiled Hugging Face Transformer model.
 The client can make requests into the server returning inference results for given inputs.